apache/sling-samples/org.apache.sling.graphql.samples.website/README.md

 ## Under the hood

-The following explanations apply to the article and navigation pages.
-The (upcoming) single-page apps will use similar mechanisms client-side.

 The scripts and source code mentioned below are found in the source code and initial content of this demo module.

-The GraphQL core retrieves a schema for the current Sling Resource by making a request with the `.GQLschema` extension.
-You can see the schemas by adding that extension to article and navigation pages.
+For either server or client-side queries, the GraphQL core retrieves a schema for the current Sling Resource by making an internal request with the `.GQLschema` extension.
+You can see those schemas by adding that extension to the article and navigation pages.
 They are generated using the standard Sling request processing mechanism, so very flexible and resource-type specific if needed.

-The server-side GraphQL queries are defined in `json.gql` scripts for each resource type.
+The server-side GraphQL queries are defined in `json.gql` scripts for each resource type, and executed in the context of the current Sling Resource.
 Here's the current `article/json.gql` query as an example:

     {
       navigation {